Please ensure Javascript is enabled for purposes of website accessibility

 Understanding how StabiliTrak works helps drivers appreciate its value.
 The system relies on several key components:

-- Wheel speed sensors: The speed of every tire is monitored by this
+• Wheel speed sensors: The speed of every tire is monitored by these

-- Steering angle sensors: They detect whether the direction you want to steer is correct.
+• Steering angle sensors: They detect whether the steering direction you want is correct.

-- The StabiliTrak sensor network: It controls the engine and brake systems.
+• The StabiliTrak sensor network controls the engine and brake systems.

 When everything works as it should, the system compares your intended direction with the car’s actual movement.
 If the rear wheels start sliding out during a turn, StabiliTrak automatically applies brakes to individual wheels or reduces engine torque to help the vehicle regain its intended path.